fjag/reproaudit/README.md

 ## Cost

 ReproAudit calls the Anthropic API (Claude) for claim extraction and LLM-based analysis.
-Typical costs using `claude-sonnet-4-6`:
+Typical costs using `claude-sonnet-4-6` (but first test to verify before running full analysis on an actual paper):

 | Scenario | Estimated cost |
 |----------|---------------|